AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 into a single RFC.
 To understand, it's worth starting with the issues with the current semantics.

-First, in Ada, aggregates are a way to completely workaround calls of initialization.
+First, in Ada, aggregates are a way to completely work around calls of initialization.
 To some respect, this makes sense, aggregates are ways to replace initialization.
 But the consequence is that there's no way to ensure that a given sequence of statements puts an object in a consistent state